-We have a ≤ 100.0 million (≤ 116.1 million as of October 31, 2021) European Receivables Financing Agreement (the "European RFA that matures on April 26, 2022.
-The ≤ 116.1 million outstanding on the European RFA as of October 31, 2021 is reported as long-term debt in the consolidated balance sheets because the Company intends to refinance these obligations on a long-term basis and has the intent and ability to consummate a long-term refinancing by exercising the renewal option in the respective agreement or entering into new financing arrangements.
-As of October 31, 2021 we were in compliance with the covenants that relate to the European RFA.
-Proceeds of the European RFA are available for working capital and general purposes.
+We have a €100.0 million (\$99.6 million as of October 31, 2022) European Receivables Financing Agreement (the "European RFA that matures on April 24, 2023.
+The \$96.4 million outstanding on the European RFA as of October 31, 2022 is reported as long-term debt in the consolidated balance sheets because we intend to refinance these obligations on a long-term basis and have the intent and ability to consummate a long-term refinancing by renewing the existing agreement or entering into new financing arrangements.
+As of October 31, 2022 we were in compliance with the covenants that relate to the European RFA.
+Proceeds of the European RFA are available for working capital and general corporate purposes.